natdog400/Python-Personal-Macro/README.md

 - **Confidence Threshold**: Adjust how strictly templates must match
 - **Search Region**: Limit template search to specific screen areas
 - **Required/Optional**: Mark steps as required or optional
-- - **Click Region**: For click actions, you can select a region.
+- **Click Region**: For click actions, you can select a region.
 The click will occur at a random location within this region.
+- **Move-To Region**: For move_to actions, you can enable random movement and select a region.
+The move will occur at a random location within this region if random is enabled.

 ### Action Types
 - **Click**: Left/right/middle click with configurable number of clicks
 - **NEW:** You can now select a region for a click action.
 If a region is set, the click will happen at a random point inside that region.
 - **Move**: Move mouse to coordinates or template location
+  - **NEW:** You can enable random movement for move_to actions.
+When enabled, the bot will move to a random point inside a selected region for the template, instead of the center.
 - **Type**: Simulate keyboard typing
 - **Key Press**: Simulate single key presses
 - **Wait**: Pause for a specified duration